 , and how to reimport a run

 Start the Import Process

-- Return to the main folder page by clicking Luminex.
+- Return to the main page of the Luminex folder.

 - In the Files web part, open the Luminex folder, and then the Runs - Assay 100 folder.

 - Select the file 02-14A22-IgA-Biotin.xls by single-clicking it.

 - In the Import Data popup window, select Use Luminex Assay 100 (the design you just created).